The completion numbers of Hamiltonicity and pancyclicity in random graphs: Identifying the completion number of Lg with respect to Hamiltonicity

 Let $Q$ be a disjoint path cover of $G^{AB}$ with $\lceil \frac{1}{2}a(Q) \rceil=\mu '(G)$, such that $Q$ has no edges contained entirely in $B(G)$ (observe that we may assume that such a cover $Q$ exists, since removing and adding edges that are contained in $B(G)$ to $Q$ does not affect $a(Q)$).
 Let $B_M$ be the set of all vertices of $B(G)$ that are endpoints of paths of $Q$ of positive length, $B'(G)$ be the set of vertices in $B(G)$ that are not internal vertices of paths in $Q$ and $M$ be a near-perfect matching on $B_M$.

 By Lemma \ref{lemma:4coreHmty}, $G\cup M$ contains a cycle $H$ that covers $B'(G)\cup C(G)$, and contains all the edges of $M$, with probability $1-O(n^{-2})$.
-Assume that this is the case, and denote by $P$ the subgraph obtained by taking the edges of $H\setminus M$ along with all the edges of paths of $Q$.
+Assume that this is the case, and denote by $P$ the subgraph obtained by taking the edges of $H\setminus M$ along with all the edges of paths of $Q$ (see Figure \ref{fig:proof-of-(i)}).
 If $M$ is not a perfect matching on $B_M$, that is, if $M$ leaves out a single vertex $b\in B_M$, then remove from $P$ the single edge in $Q$ incident to $b$.

 Observe that $P$ is a union of a cycle and paths if $M=\emptyset$, and otherwise it is a union of vertex disjoint paths.

-Additionally, observe that if $P$ contains a cycle then in particular $Q$ contains at most one path with one endpoint in $A(G)$ and one in $B(G)$, which implies that $G^{AB}$ does not have two components with one vertex in $A(G)$ and one in $B(G)$.
+First assume that $P$ contains a cycle.
+Then $Q$ contains at most one path with one endpoint in $A(G)$ and one in $B(G)$, which implies that $G^{AB}$ does not have two components with one vertex in $A(G)$ and one in $B(G)$.
 Thus, since $\cE_1(G)$ occurs, this means that $G^{AB}$ contains no component with two vertices in $A(G)$, and no isolated vertices.
 In this case, $P$ is either a cycle if $B'(G)$ is empty, or a cycle and a path that was created by removing an edge incident to the single vertex in $B'(G)$ that was unmatched by $M$.
 In the first case $P$ is a Hamilton cycle in $G$ and $F=\emptyset$ satisfies the requirements.
 In the second case, putting the removed edge back and removing a cycle edge instead yields a Hamilton path in $G$, and setting $F$ as the singleton containing the edge between its two endpoints satisfies the requirements.

 Now assume the complement case, that is, $P$ is a disjoint path covering of $G$.
 Observe that all the vertices of $C(G)$ are internal vertices in $P$.
 Indeed, the vertices of $C(G)$ all have degree 2 in $H$, and since $M$ does not match any vertex in $C(G)$, their degree is 2 in $H\setminus M$ as well, and therefore in $P$.
 Additionally, all vertices of $B(G)$ are also internal vertices in $P$.
 Indeed, if $v\in B'(G)$ constitutes a path of length 0 in $Q$, or is the at most one unmatched endpoint of a positive length path, then it is not matched by $M$, and therefore had degree 2 in $H\setminus M$, and therefore in $P$.
 Otherwise, if $v\in B'(G)$ is matched by $M$ then it has degree 2 in $P$, since it has one neighbour in $B(G)\cup C(G)$ and one neighbour in $A(G)$.
 The last case is $v\in B(G)\setminus B'(G)$, in which $v$ is internal in $Q$ (and cannot have been incident to the additional removed edge), and therefore also internal in $P$.